 Will you have a specialist for the item(s) I bring?

 We staff each event with about 70 appraisers who cover a wide variety of categories.
 Although occasionally our experts are stumped, most often they'll be able to answer your questions.

 Are there any items you do not appraise?

-We do not appraise vehicles, stamps, stock certificates, paper currency, coins, bicycles, tools, fossils, glass fire extinguishers, explosives or hazardous materials.
+We do not appraise vehicles, stamps, stock certificates, paper currency, coins, bicycles, tools, fossils, glass fire extinguishers, ammunition, explosives, or any other hazardous materials.

 Do I have to own the item(s) I bring in order to get an appraisal?

 You do not have to own the item(s) you bring in order to receive an appraisal from our experts.
 However, our producers can only consider an item for recording if its owner is present.